10. The Dark Knight Rises (2012)

 9. Insomnia (2002)

-7. Batman Begins (2005)
+8. Batman Begins (2005)

-Nolan was just 32 when he was appointed director of Warner Bros’ latest Batman reboot, the filmmaker tasked with reigniting a monolith of DC Comics for cinema audiences based on little more than his work on a few excellent but vastly less watched releases.
-What he offered was a darker and deeper version of the Batman that would come to rewrite DC’s philosophy and change the comic book movie landscape forever.
+Nolan was just 32 when he was appointed director of Warner Bros’ Batman reboot, the filmmaker tasked with reigniting a monolith of DC Comics for cinema audiences based on little more than his work on a few excellent but vastly less popular releases.
+He offered a darker version of the Batman, one that would come to rewrite DC’s live-action philosophy and change the comic book movie landscape forever.